 When the five solar projects that the City has contracted for begin operating – which is expected to occur by the end of 2016 – the City will be able to provide its customers with a 100% carbon neutral electricity supply exclusively through its long-term renewable resource and hydroelectric contracts (under normal hydrological conditions).
 However, before those solar projects come online, as well as in drier than normal hydro years, the City plans to maintain its carbon neutral electricity supply through the purchase of renewable energy certificates (RECs) to compensate for the generic market power purchases that the City is required to make in order to satisfy its overall electricity demand.

 Another way to illustrate the “carbon content” or “carbon intensity” of the City’s electric supply portfolio is to show the amount of carbon dioxide equivalent (CO2e) greenhouse gas emissions generated for each megawatt-hour (MWh) of electricity delivered to the City’s customers.
-The chart below illustrates the downward trend of the carbon content of the portfolio since 2005.
+The chart below illustrates the downward trend of the carbon content of the City’s electricity portfolio since 2005.
 This is largely due to the increasing purchases of renewable power supplies.
 This downward trend is expected to continue in the future as more renewable supplies are added to the portfolio.

 The chart also shows the carbon content of the portfolio adjusted for an average hydrologic year, since some years are wet (resulting in more hydroelectric generation) and some are dry (resulting in less hydroelectric generation).
 For example, 2006 was a very wet year, so market purchases of electricity were minimal.
 On the other hand, we are currently experiencing historic drought conditions, which require the City to make more market purchases of electricity to meet all of its supply needs.